mms112/ExpandWorldPrefabs/README.md

 ### Object filters

-- objectsLimit: How many of the filters must match (`min` or `min-max`).
+- objectsLimit: How many of the `objects` must match (`min` or `min-max`).
-  - If not set, then each filter must be matched at least once.
+  - If not set, then each entry must be found at least once.
 One object can match multiple filters.
-  - If set, that many filters must be matched.
-Each filter can be matched by multiple objects.
+  - If set, that many entries must be found.
+Each filter can be matched by multiple entries.
   - Note: When using max, all objects must be searched.
-- objects: List of object information.
-Format is `- id, distance, data, weight, height`:
-  - id: Object id.
-Keywords are supported ("all", "creature" and "<>").
+- objects (P): List of required nearby objects.
+  - prefab: Target object id or value group.
+  - minDistance: Minimum distance to the object.
-  - distance: Distance to the object (`max` or `min-max`).
-Default is up to 100 meters.
+  - maxDistance: Maximum distance to the object.
+Default is 100 meters.
     - Note: All objects are searched if the max distance is more than 10000 meters.
-  - data: Optional.
-Entry in the `data.yaml` to be used as filter.
-All data entries must match.
+  - minHeight: Minimum height difference to the object.
+  - maxHeight: Maximum height difference to the object.
-  - weight: Optional.
-How much tis match counts towards the `objectsLimit`.
+  - weight: How much this object counts towards the `objectsLimit`.
 Default is 1.
-  - height: Optional.
-Height difference to the object  (`max` or `min-max`).
-  - Note: If `objectsLimit` is set and multiple filters match, the first one is matched.
+  - data: Entry in the `data.yaml` that can be used as filter.
+All values must match.
-- bannedObjectsLimit: How many of the filters must not match (`min` or `min-max`).
+- bannedObjectsLimit: How many of the `bannedObjects` must not match (`min` or `min-max`).
+  - If not set, then all of the entries must not be found.
+  - If set, that many `bannedObjects` must not be found.
+Each filter can be matched by multiple entries.
+  - Note: When using max, all objects must be searched.
-- bannedObjects: List of object information.
+- bannedObjects (P): List of banned nearby objects.

 See object filtering [examples](examples_object_filtering.md).